yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-jan-2023/index.md

 A useless dummy load will constantly run on the GPU, forcing it to always keep its clocks as high as possible, and with it, the power consumption.

 {{< imgs
-	"./turboperf.png| Lower end cards like the infamous RX 6500 XT can see jumps as high as 70%"
+	"./turboperf.png| Four of the most GPU intensive games.
+Lower end cards like the infamous RX 6500 XT can see jumps as high as 70%"
   >}}

 While this is a simple solution, it has a few drawbacks that forced us to sadly not enable this option by default: